Electromagnetic Fields and the Heart: Basic Science and Clinical Use

 In dogs’ hearts, considered comparable to human hearts, the natural heart EMFs, due to the beating of the heart, are much larger by adding external EMFs.
 The heart contributes between 5% and 10% of the total field induced in the human body by external electric and magnetic fields.

-Cells or tissues can be protected against a lethal stress by first exposing them to a sublethal dose of the same or a different stressor to produce stress proteins in tissues.
+Cells or tissues can be protected against lethal stress by first exposing them to a sublethal dose of the same or a different stressor to produce stress proteins in tissues.
 This concept is known as “preconditioning” and gives protection against oxidative stress, caused by ischemia/reperfusion, UV light exposure, heat, chemicals and electromagnetic field (EMF) exposure.
-Rodent heart muscle cells preconditioned by low energy EMFs for 30 minutes have more effective induction of stress proteins than heat.
+Rodent heart muscle cells preconditioned by low-energy EMFs for 30 minutes have more effective induction of stress proteins than heat.
 As little as 10 seconds of exposure produce a detectable response at 30 minutes, last for more than 3 hours and can be restimulated by a second exposure to fields of different intensity.
 However, in egg embryo studies, continuous exposure to ELF EMFs for 4 days, twice daily for 30 minutes or 60 minutes for 4 days reduced the protective effect.
 30-minute exposures once daily and 20-minute exposures twice daily did not reduce protection.
 A protective role is seen against cardiac ischemia in chick embryos.
 EMFs for 20 minutes induce stress proteins in the laboratory.
 This raises the strong possibility that using them before, during and after the surgical trauma can use EMFs for minimizing heart damage from heart surgery or transplantation or heart attack in humans.

 For other kinds of cardiac actions, short-term exposure to sinusoidal ELF EMFs (5-8 Hz) in adult and old male rabbits for 15-120 minutes causes mild decreases in the ECG heart rate if exposure lasts 60 minutes.
 Old rabbits developed extra beats.
 In animals with experimentally induced myocardial infarctions, EMFs are not necessarily beneficial.
 There is little data comparing different kinds of EMFs.
 It remains to be determined what the optimal configurations are for different situations.
 One study examined the difference between pulsed (PEMF) and alternating/sinusoidal (AMF) field effects on the hearts of dogs, exposed for an hour per day for 10 days.
 The AMF caused marked changes in heart dynamics: decreased ventricle function and increased peripheral resistance and end diastolic pressure in the right ventricle, as well as, left ventricular work.
 Systolic blood pressure (BP) and contractility and heart rate still decrease with PEMFs, but are less marked.
 Thus, use of PEMFs may be less aggressive for cardiac problems than sinusoidal fields.